Epicyclic Gearbox: Components, Working Principle, Advantages, Disadvantages, and Applications [PDF]

 Epicyclic Gearbox is also known as Planetary Gearbox or Planetary Gear Train or Epicyclic Gear Train.
 It is used as a transmission system to get various speed ratios in forward as well as in reverse directions.

 As you know that they are two types of Transmission systems.
-One is Manual Transmission System and the other is Automatic Transmission System and each of these Transmission systems is categorized as follows.
+One is Manual Transmission System and the other is an Automatic Transmission System each of these Transmission systems is categorized as follows.

 The Transmission systems which are under Manual Transmission System are

-The Transmission systems which are under Automatic Transmission System are
+The Transmission systems which are under the Automatic Transmission System are

 So, in this article, we can discuss in detail about Epicyclic Gearbox also called Planetary Gearbox w.r.t. various cases and during working, various observations are seen and all these things will be discussed here.